surmwill/recycler_unity/README.md

 }
 ```

-Each piece of data is required to have a unique key, implemented by the `IRecyclerScrollRectData<TEntryDataKey>` interface.
-As entries get added and removed their indices change.
-Instead of keeping track of all the shifting yourself, you can reference pieces of data by their unchanging keys.

-(Tip: a quick way to generate unique keys without much thought or structure is to generate a `Guid.NewGuid().ToString()` as a key.
-Keys are passed as a parameter to reference specific pieces of data;
-if you do not require such methods, the actual key is not that important apart from needing _something_ that is unique).

-### The Recycler Entry
+### 2. The Recycler Entry

-Recycler entries are prefabs that will get bound to your data.
-To begin, create the prefab.

-To make it operable with the Recycler you must include a `RecyclerScrollRectEntry<TEntryData, TEntryDataKey>` component at the root of the prefab.
+Recycler entries are prefabs that get passed pieces of data for display.
+The prefab must contain a `RecyclerScrollRectEntry<TEntryDataKey, TEntryData>` component at the root of the prefab.
-Specifically, as generic classes cannot be components, you must create an of instance of the generic class with your data and its corresponding key as the types `class DemoRecyclerEntry : RecyclerScrollRectEntry<DemoRecyclerData, string>`
+Note that as generic classes cannot be components, you must inherit from this generic class and supply your concrete types parameters `class DemoRecyclerEntry : RecyclerScrollRectEntry<string, DemoRecyclerData>` to create a valid component.

-Upon creating the class you will be asked to implement one mandatory lifecycle method, with 3 other optional ones:
+Upon creating the class you will be asked to implement one necessary lifecycle method, and you can optionally implement others.

+The lifecycle can be described as:
+1. `OnBind/OnCachedRebind` - Initialization
+2. `OnVisibilityChanged` - State changes will initialized
+3. `OnRecycled` - Shutdown

 ```
 // Mandatory
-protected override void OnBindNewData(DemoRecyclerData entryData) {
+protected override void OnBind(DemoRecyclerData entryData) {
-    // Called when this entry has been retrieved from the recycling pool and is being bound to new data }
+    // This entry is being passed new data to display.
+Set images, text, etc...
+}

 // Optional
-protected override void OnRebindExistingData()
+protected override void OnCachedRebind()
 {
-    // Called instead of OnBindNewData when this entry is retrieved from the recycling pool and bound.
+    // Called instead of OnBind when the entry is being bound with data it is already bound to.
-    // Here, the only difference is the data being bound is the same data that the entry had before (and still currently contains).
-    // By default, nothing gets reset when an entry gets sent to recycling; hence we can pick up from the state right where we left off, just before it got recycled.
-    // We might, for example, resume a paused async operation here instead of starting it all over again.
+    // Note that entries stay bound to their last piece data until it is replaced with something new.
+    // Therefore images, text, etc... have already been set and remain available from the last OnBind.
+    // For this reason it is an optional method that can often be ignored.
 }

 // Optional
-protected override void OnSentToRecycling()
+protected override void OnRecycled()
 {
     // Called when this entry has been sent back to the recycling pool.
+    // Any cleanup code can go here.
 }

 // Optional
-protected override void OnStateChanged(RecyclerScrollRectContentState prevState, RecyclerScrollRectContentState newState) {
+protected override void OnVisibilityChanged(bool isVisible, bool isInitial) {
-    // Called when the state of the entry changes
+    // Called when the visible state of the entry changes.
+    // This callback is only invoked for active (non-recycled) entries.
 }
 ```

-We will use the passed data in `OnBindNewData` to adjust the appearance of the entry:
+For our simple example we implement `OnBind` to adjust the appearance of the entry:

 ```
-[SerializeField]
-private Text _wordText = null;

-[SerializeField]
-private Text _indexText = null;

-[SerializeField]
-private Image _background = null;

-protected override void OnBindNewData(DemoRecyclerData entryData) {
+protected override void OnBind(DemoRecyclerData entryData) {
     // Set the word and background color to whatever is passed in the data _wordText.text = entryData.Word;